taliajmallo/rpgs/campaigns/Sins/Namah/charsheet.md

 Your size is medium, you have a movement speed of 30 feet, and you can see in complete darkness (including magical darkness), but are completely colorblind.
 You are a native outsider.
-### Bonded Mind
-As long as you can see each other, you and an ally who also has this feat can trade nonverbal messages.
-These function as the message spell, except that you don’t need to whisper or point, and you cannot be overheard.
 ### Soul-Sight
 You are permanently under the effect of Deathwatch.
-You can instantly tell whether any creatures you can see within 30 feet are dead, fragile (<=3 HP), injured (>=4 HP), healthy, undead, or neither alive nor dead.
+You can instantly tell whether any creatures you can see within 30 feet are dead, fragile (<=3 HP), injured (>=4 HP), healthy, undead, or neither alive nor dead, and Knowledge (Planes) is always a class skill for you.
 ### Wings
 You are permanently under the effect of a nonmagical featherfall, and may glide 5 feet horizontally per 1 foot vertical (for an overland speed of 60 feet per round).
-You gain +4 to Fly checks.
+You gain +4 to Fly checks, and Fly is always a class skill for you.

 ## Shield-Sister Features (Sister-in-Arms, Knight of the Wall Cavalier)
 ### Edict of the Scarlet Rose